 You can bring that knowledge to life even further by supplementing BookShark’s curriculum with hands-on learning experiences and culinary delights.
-Whether your child is using BookShark Level 1 for ages 6-8 or Level 6 for ages 11-13, they’ll enjoy these extra world history activities.
+Whether your child is using BookShark Level B for ages 6-8 (1st Grade) or Level 6 for ages 11-13 (6th grade), they’ll enjoy these extra world history activities.
 For older kids using Level 6, let them take more ownership in the planning (and clean up) of the projects.
 For younger kids in Level 1, you'll need to take the lead.

 Ancient Greece: Activities